textlint-rule/textlint-rule-pattern/README.md

      * You can use RegExp-like string
      * https://github.com/textlint/regexp-string-matcher#regexp-like-string
      */
-    allows?: string[]
+    allows?: string[];
     /**
      * An array for excludes node type.
      * If the text is in the node type, suppress the error.
+     * https://github.com/textlint/textlint/blob/master/docs/txtnode.md#type
      * For example, if you want to ignore the text in block quote and link
-     * https://github.com/textlint/textlint/blob/master/docs/txtnode.md#type
      * "allowNodeTypes": ["Link", "BlockQuote"]
      */
     allowNodeTypes?: string[];

-}
+    /**
+     * This rule ignore Code and CodeBlock by default.
+     * If you want to check the code, please put this true */ forceCode?: boolean;
+};
 ```

 ### RegExp-like String